 How to learn which charging networks exist in your area

 Each of those services have their place.
 Most of us use PlugShare to find charging stations, and additionally maintain memberships in multiple charging networks.
 All the charging networks have their own charging station map app, but getting a complete view of all charging stations would then mean jumping between multiple map applications.
-Instead we want one map showing all stations.

 Since it's thought PlugShare is the best of the map applications, let's start there.
 We don't even need the app, just go to http://PlugShare.com and browse their map with the website.